-If your will was prepared by a lawyer, this isn’t a problem because lawyers are happy to store their clients’ wills.
+If your will was prepared by a lawyer, finding a place to store it isn’t a problem because lawyers are happy to do that for their clients.
 But when you make a will yourself you don’t have that option.

 Some people think the probate court or a government office should store it for them because a will is an important legal document.
 Unfortunately, this is a service they do not provide, so you are on your own.